Table of Contents

 Public Charging Station

-Each station can optionally be enabled in Public charging station mode to allow visiting users to pay via Twint by scanning the QR code affixed to the station with their smartphone.
+Each station can optionally be activated in Public charging station mode to allow transient users to pay via Twint by scanning the QR code affixed to the station with their smartphone.

-Other Electric Vehicle Charging Stations Connectable to the Climkit Gateway
+Other Charging Stations Connectable to the Climkit Gateway

 Connection Diagram - without RCP

-The connection differs from the standard diagram with RCP only by the use of DSO meters for the site's consumers instead of private meters.
+The connection only differs from the standard diagram with RCP by using DSO meters for site consumers instead of private meters.

-In this case, the flat cable connects either behind the DSO common area meter or behind a dedicated DSO meter for the stations.
+In this case, the flat cable connects either behind the DSO common area meter or behind a DSO meter dedicated to the stations.

 In both cases, a private meter is installed at the input for dynamic and continuous power regulation (by the gateway) to avoid exceeding the connection capacity limit.

-Connection behind a dedicated DSO meter for stations
+Connection behind a DSO meter dedicated to stations

-This allows clearly distinguishing the consumption of the stations from that of the common areas during billing, but incurs additional costs related to the installation and management of this meter by the DSO.
+This clearly distinguishes station consumption from common area consumption for billing purposes but incurs additional costs related to the installation and management of this meter by the DSO.

-Furthermore, it is not possible to benefit from photovoltaics for vehicle charging if it is connected to the common area meter.
+Furthermore, it is not possible to benefit from photovoltaic power for vehicle charging if the PV installation is connected to the common area meter.

 Connection behind the DSO common area meter

-This saves the cost of an additional DSO meter but requires the installation of a private meter on the common area outgoing line to ensure dynamic load management.
+This saves the cost of an additional DSO meter but requires the installation of a private meter on the common area feeder to ensure dynamic load management.

-Indeed, since this outgoing line was initially sized for the common areas only, adding stations requires continuous regulation of the charging power via the gateway to avoid exceeding the maximum capacity, as is already done for the general input.
+Indeed, this feeder was initially sized only for common areas; adding stations requires continuous regulation of the charging power via the gateway to avoid exceeding the maximum capacity, as is already done for the main input.

-A meter is also added to the outgoing lines of each zone and to the photovoltaics, if present.
+A meter is also added to the feeders of each zone as well as to the photovoltaic system, if present.
 The consumption of the common areas will then be deducted via a rule meter.

-During billing, it will thus be possible to distinguish the consumption related to vehicle charging and, if applicable, to differentiate the electricity coming from the grid from that coming from solar.
+For billing purposes, it will therefore be possible to distinguish consumption related to vehicle charging and, if applicable, differentiate electricity sourced from the grid from that sourced from solar power.

 Connection with two or more inputs and behind the DSO common area meter

-When multiple grid connections are available for the same parking area, each flat cable outgoing line (63A) can be taken from any of the inputs.
+When multiple grid connections are available for the same parking area, each flat cable feeder (63A) can be connected to any of the inputs.

 A single Gateway and a single 4G router are required.
 Control meters for power regulation are connected to the gateway via an RS485 bus or IP-Ethernet using RS485-Ethernet converters.

-If the stations are connected behind the DSO common area meter, it is necessary to install one meter on the common area outgoing line and another on the stations' outgoing line, for the same dynamic load management reasons explained previously.
+If the stations are connected behind the DSO common area meter, it is necessary to install one meter on the common area feeder and another on the station feeder, for the same dynamic load management reasons explained previously.

 Connection with two or more inputs and dedicated DSO meter

-When the flat cable outgoing lines are connected behind a dedicated DSO meter for the stations for each building, it is not necessary to install Climkit private meters.
+When the flat cable feeders are connected behind a DSO meter dedicated to the stations for each building, it is not necessary to install private Climkit meters.

-When a third-party station system is installed and manages both the stations and dynamic load management, there is no need to install Climkit equipment, as all network communication and power regulation are handled by this system.
+When a third-party station system is installed and manages both the stations and dynamic load management, it is not necessary to install Climkit equipment, as all network communication and power regulation are handled by this system.

 In this case, Climkit only manages user access via their RFID badges and uploads transactions to the platform for billing.

-To enable communication between the third-party system and Climkit, the OCPP settings of the third-party system must be configured to communicate with the Climkit Remote OCPP server.
+To enable communication between the third-party system and Climkit, the OCPP parameters of the third-party system must be configured so that it communicates with the Climkit OCPP Remote server.

 Common systems of this type include: